Kola Aluko

 Kola Aluko (born 20 October 1969), is a Nigerian businessman with interests in African infrastructure development and aviation.
 Formerly based in Nigeria, Aluko was the Co-Chief Officer and executive director of Atlantic Energy, an indigenous, private upstream oil and gas company, focused on independent exploration and production in Nigeria.

 Kola Aluko was ranked among the Forty Richest Africans by Forbes Africa in 2012, and in 2013 was among the Top Ten Successful African Entrepreneurs to Follow on Twitter.
 New African magazine (November 2013 issue) included Aluko in their 100 Most Influential Africans listing.

-In 2017, Aluko, with others, was implicated in fraud and money laundering allegations.

 Background

 Born Kolawole Aluko Lagos, Nigeria, on 20 October 1969, one of nine siblings.
 Aluko's mother is a pharmacist, and his father, Chief Akanni Aluko Chairman of Island Club and High Chief in Ilesha, Osun State, Nigeria a geologist.

 Chief Akanni Aluko is the only child of Mrs Adedoja Aluko from Ogbomosho, Oyo State, Nigeria.
 Kola Aluko attended Igbogbi College in Lagos.
 Aluko says, he was "from an early age very ambitious and I always knew I wanted to work for myself".
 “Highly competitive and keen on sports”, Aluko's entrepreneurial mindset saw him work in different industries, from pharmaceuticals to cars, before settling for the oil industry in the early 1990s.